run-llama/chat-ui/packages/llama-deploy/README.md

 ## Development

-### Generate API Client
+### Generate llama-deploy API client

-To generate the API client from the OpenAPI specification:
+To generate the llama-deploy API client from the OpenAPI specification:

 ```bash
 npm run generate